ffloof/Animal-Royale-Data/README.md

 ## How To Use

 Download the repository and open index.html in your browser.
-Select the json files (shift click on two , highlight multiple files, or select all with CTRL + A) of the games you want to analyze and it'll output all the plots for you.
+Select the json files (shift click on two, highlight multiple files, or select all with CTRL + A) of the games you want to analyze and it'll output all the plots for you.